 But AI is reshaping the retail workforce — from manufacturing to last-mile logistics — and players across the retail ecosystem will have to adapt to stay relevant.

 Smaller startups are also seeing an opportunity here and seizing it.
-For example, California-based startup AiFi recently raised $4M to democratize the “cashierless store” automation solution, helping retailers achieve something similar to Amazon’s Go stores.
+In January 2019, California-based startup AiFi raised $11M to democratize the “cashierless store” automation solution, helping retailers achieve something similar to Amazon’s Go stores.
+Its technology can track as many as 500 people at once, allowing them to scale the cashierless store to businesses as large as grocery stores.